|Sweet Pineapple Raita #Recipe|

 2 cups thick yoghurt

 10 strands of saffron, rubbed in a mini pestle and mortar with a pinch of sugar and a few drops of water

 1 cup chopped canned pineapple ( I use Delmonte)

-1. Beat the yogurt with a whisk to get smooth beaten yogurt.
+1. Beat the yoghurt with a whisk to get smooth beaten yoghurt.
 Alternatively, you can sieve it through a nylon net.